Tag Archives: Bike storage prep

 Bike- main-1a

-Cyclists enjoying a beautiful day riding with a flower garden in the background
+Cyclists enjoy a beautiful day riding with a flower garden in the background.

 When putting your bike away for the winter, there are several things you will want to do to store it properly.
 Following the helpful tips listed below or taking it to your favorite bike shop will help you avoid future problems and ensure that it will be ready to ride next spring when the weather breaks.

 These tips apply whether you’re putting your bike in your basement, garage, or storage unit.
-If you don’t have a storage place at home and don’t want to rent an entire storage unit, many bike shops now offer winter storage.
+Many bike shops now offer winter storage if you don’t have a storage place at home and don’t want to rent an entire storage unit.
 Just don’t let your bike sit outside.

 bike-main-8